AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2022/2022-06-29-fix-language-version-error-unity-rider/fix-language-version-error-unity-rider.md

 ---
-title: "How to fix the Language version error for Unity projects in Rider"
+title: "Fix the Language version error for Unity projects in Rider"
 excerpt: "How to fix the language version compiler error on building a project in rider created with Unity."
 category: "programming"
 tags: